What causes a bubble in a tire?

 A tire’s sidewall is

 A tread bubble occurs when the tire has a broken steel belt.
 It is also known as tire separation.
 When a bulge forms on the tread, you will feel regular bumps while driving.
+That’s also why it’s important to get a tire with reinforced tread, as you can see from our Yokohama YK-CTX review.

 Tire bubbles are common, and many drivers do not realize how harmful they can be.
 While you can notice a bumpy feeling while driving for tread bubbles, sidewall bubbles are a bit difficult to detect except if you inspect your tires regularly.
 Now that we know more about bubbles and how they form let’s look at the causes of bubbles in a tire.